Voting from abroad by post

-If you are registered as a Dutch voter abroad, you will receive your postal vote certificate by post.
-You will receive your ballot paper (stembiljet) by email or post.
-To vote, send your postal vote by post to the postal vote polling station in The Hague.
+If you are registered as a Dutch voter abroad, you can send your postal vote to the polling station in The Hague.
 Alternatively, you can post or hand deliver your postal vote to a Dutch embassy or consulate-general.

 Postal vote certificate, return envelope and ballot paper envelope